-5.3.51 Some commercial organisations providing electronic or/digital identity verification are free-standing and set their own operating criteria, whilst others may be part of an association or arrangement which, in order to admit organisations to 'membership' require them to demonstrate that they meet certain published criteria - for example, in relation to data sources used, or recency of information - and carry out some form of checks on continuing compliance.
+5.3.51 Some commercial organisations providing digital identities, electronic or /digital identity verification, or trust services are free-standing and set their own operating criteria, whilst others may be part of an association or arrangement which, in order to admit organisations to 'membership' require them to demonstrate that they meet certain published criteria - for example, in relation to data sources used, or recency of information - and carry out some form of checks on continuing compliance.

-Before using an commercial organisation for electronic verification of identity, firms should be satisfied that information supplied by the data provider is considered to be sufficiently extensive, reliable, and accurate, and independent of the customer, and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact that person.
+Before using an eommercial organisation for digital identities, electronic or digital identity verification-of identity, firms should be satisfied that information supplied by the data provider is considered to be sufficiently extensive, reliable, and accurate, and independent of the customer, and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact that person.
 This judgement may be assisted by considering whether the identity provider meets the following criteria:

-it is a notified identity scheme under the eIDAS Regulation

-- it is provided by means of a trust service covered by the eIDAS

-Regulation - it is recognised, through registration with the Information Commissioner's Office (or national equivalent for EEA/EU registered organisations), to store personal data; - ➤ unless it is on the Information Commissioner's list of credit reference agencies (see https://ico.org.uk/for-the-public/credit/), it is accredited, or certified, to offer the identity verification service through a governmental, industry or trade association process that involves meeting minimum published standards; - it uses a range of multiple, positive information sources, including other activity history where appropriate, that can be called upon to link an applicant to both current and previous circumstances; - it accesses negative information sources, such as databases relating to identity fraud and deceased persons; - it accesses a wide range of alert data sources; - its published standards, or those of the scheme under which it is accredited or certified, require its verified data or information to be kept up to date, or maintained within defined periods of reverification; - > arrangements exist whereby the identity provider's continuing compliance with the minimum published standards is assessed; and - it has transparent processes that enable the firm to know what checks were carried out, what the results of these checks were, and what they mean in terms of how much certainty they give as to the identity of the subject. - 5.3.53 In addition, an commercial organisation should have processes that allow the enquirer to capture and store the information they used to verify an identity.
+- it is a notified identity scheme under the eIDAS Regulation; - it is provided by means of a trust service covered by the eIDAS Regulation; or - it provides a service as defined by eIDAS regulation or has a similar level of assurance as eIDAS notified schemes; - it is recognised, through registration with the Information Commissioner's Office (or national equivalent for EEA/EU registered organisations), to store personal data; - ➤ unless it is on the Information Commissioner's list of credit reference agencies (see https://ico.org.uk/for-the-public/credit/), it is accredited, or certified, to offer the identity verification service through a governmental or; industry or trade association process that involves meeting minimum published standards; - it uses a range of multiple, positive information sources, including other activity history where appropriate, that can be called upon to link an applicant to both current and previous circumstances; - it accesses negative information sources, such as databases relating to identity fraud and deceased persons; - it accesses a wide range of alert data sources; - its published standards, or those of the scheme under which it is accredited or certified, require its verified data or information to be kept up to date, or maintained within defined periods of reverification: - > arrangements exist whereby the identity provider's continuing compliance with the minimum published standards is assessed; and - it has transparent processes that enable the firm to know what checks were carried out, what the results of these checks were, and what they mean in terms of how much certainty they give as to the identity of the subject. - it keeps sufficient records of information used to provide its services. - 5.3.53 In addition, an commercial organisation should have processes that allow the enquirer to capture and store the information they used to verify an identity.